jochenjonc/blog-component-state/README.md

 Let's discuss a) first.

-If we would make every source replay at least the last value we would have to implement this logic in following places:
+If we would make every source replay at least the last value we would have to implement this logic in the following places:
 - View Input bindings (multiple times)
 - View events (multiple times)
 - Other Service Changes (multiple times)
 - Component Internal interval (multiple times)

 It would also force the parts to cache values and increase memory.
-Furthermore it would force third party to implement tis too.
+Furthermore, it would force the third party to implement this too.

-IMHO not really scalable.
+IMHO not scalable.

 What would be the scenario with b)?

 We could think of the earliest possible moment to make the composition hot.
-From the diagram above we know that a service, even if locally provided, is instantiated first, before the component.
+From the diagram above we know that service, even if locally provided, is instantiated first, before the component.

 If we would put it there we could take over the workload from: